 - Must submit a FAFSA or Dream Application on time (deadline is March 2nd).

-- Demonstrate financial need with an EFC of $12,000 or less.
+- Demonstrate financial need and have an EFC of $12,000 or less if California resident.

-- Must be enrolled at least half-time (undergraduates: 6 units).
+- Must be enrolled at least half-time (Undergraduates: 6 units, Graduates: 4 units).

 How do I become officially placed in the program?

 Once you have accepted a position, you must complete the hiring process.
 This consists of completing the hiring paperwork and submitting the online referral form.
 Whether you are working on or off-campus, please make sure your employer submits your referral form on our website.
 This must be completed by the hiring deadline specified for the award period.